Malaysian PM seeks king's nod to declare state of emergency, sources say | Politics

 Muhyiddin, who came to power in March with only a two-seat majority, has been under pressure since Anwar's declaration last month that he had enough votes in parliament to oust the premier.
 A resurgence in coronavirus cases has also added to Muhyiddin's troubles.
 The government is scheduled to propose its 2021 budget on Nov.
 6, and there have been questions over whether it can muster a majority in parliament for that.

+Sivamurugan Pandian, a political analyst from Malaysian Science University, said the king could choose to consult with other royal houses before making a decision on the emergency.
+The Council of Rulers, which groups the heads of Malaysia's nine royal houses, has the power to withhold consent from any law and deliberate on questions of national policy.

-Muhyiddin's office and the palace did not immediately respond to requests for comment on what, if anything, had been decided.
+Muhyiddin's office and the palace did not immediately respond to requests for comment on the meeting.
 The prime minister's office said there would be no announcement on Friday.

 - READ MORE ON: